-Use whatever sender address (or reply-to address) you like.
-Implement a forward mechanism in the email account of this sender/reply-to address to forward incoming mail sent back to this address to a filter address of OpenEMM.
-In order to create this filter address, set up a bounce filter in OpenEMM (see user manual).
-This filter will autogenerate a filter address like aml\1@mailloop.domain.com (aml\1 = AGNITAS mail loop 1).
-After processing the incoming mail, the bounce filter will forward the filtered response to a feedback address of your choice (different from the sender address, of course).
+Use whatever sender address you like, example: news@agnitas.com.
+Implement a forward mechanism in the email account of this sender address to forward incoming mail sent back to this address to a filter address of EMM.
+In order to create this filter address, set up a bounce filter in EMM (see user manual).
+This filter will auto-generate a filter address like reply\1@mailloop.domain.com.
+After processing the incoming mail, the bounce filter will forward the filtered response to a feedback address of your choice (different from the sender address, of course) like feedback@agnitas.com.